zootedb0t/url_shortner/README.md

 * PyQRCode - For generating QR code of URL

 For using bitly api go to [Bitly](https://bitly.com/) website and get a free account to get authentication key and group id.
 Use these credentials in the applications.
-If you want to use icons from [font-awesome](https://fontawesome.com/) website get your own kit and use that.
+Create a file for storing these api keys and add that to gitignore for privacy.

 To find out group_guid for your account.
 Make a GET request to `https://api-ssl.bitly.com/v4/` you can use Postman, Curl, Node or Python request module.

 While making request pass your Authorization token to header.
 In curl you can do this

 ```
 curl \
 -H 'Authorization: Bearer {TOKEN}' \